 Another one in three would even take to social media and voice support against those companies and encourage others to not shop with them anymore either.

-A recent survey of 2,000 Americans showed recycling and bold action toward sustainability means a lot to the modern consumer.
+A recent survey of 2,000 Americans showed recycling and bold action toward sustainability.
+For it means a lot to the modern consumer.

-It’s so important, in fact, that the average American would even pay 26% more than retail price if it meant the product was completely sustainable.
+It’s so important, in fact, that the average American would even pay 26% more than retail price.
+Even if it also meant the product was completely sustainable.